TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

 !!! note

-  In this guide we will try to explain the basic setup you need to get started with Bazarr.
+  In this guide, we will try to explain the basic setup you need to get started with Bazarr.
   For a more detailed view of all the settings, check the following [LINK](https://wiki.bazarr.media/Additional-Configuration/Settings/){:target="_blank" rel="noopener noreferrer"}.

 Before Bazarr works, we need to setup and configure a few settings.

-After installation and starting up, open a browser and go to <http://ip_where_installed:6767>.
+After installation and starting up Bazarr, open a browser and go to <http://ip_where_installed:6767>.

 ----